kaxil/boring-cyborg/README.md

 ## Features

 * Add labels based on the path of the file that are modified in the PR.
+* Welcome new users to your project when they open their first Issue/PR or first merged PR by an automated comment.

 ## Usage